barichd/brailleorch/borframework.md

 <h3 id="3-1">3.1 General Page</h3>

 Default language (combo box)
-Current English only.
+Currently English and Simplified Chinese only.
 More languages will be added later.
-You can even create your own language file.
+You can even create your own language file by studying the .ini files in the "Lang" folder of the software's installation directory.

 Show transcription dialog after importing (checkbox, default checked)
 Whether show [Transcription dialog](#2-1) before processing Musicxml file.
 If not, the transcription will be done according to previously defined settings.